Antimalarial Medicines for Lupus

 Why It Is Used

 These medicines are used to control skin rash in people who have lupus.
-They also may help relieve muscle and joint pain, fatigue, and fever that are not controlled with nonsteroidal anti-inflammatory drugs (NSAIDs).
+They also may help relieve muscle and joint pain, fatigue, and fever.
+And they may protect organs such as the kidneys.

 How Well It Works

-Antimalarial medicine is used with corticosteroid creams to control lupus skin rash, and it has long been used to control lupus-related joint pain.1 For skin rash, this treatment works best when it is combined with protecting the skin from the sun.
+Antimalarial medicine is used with corticosteroid creams to control lupus skin rash, and it has long been used to control lupus-related joint pain.

 Hydroxychloroquine seems to help reduce fatigue and malaise (generally not feeling well).
-But it can take a few months to notice this effect.2
+But it can take a few months to notice this effect.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)